Our Products

 Clinical Need

-An estimated 500,000 patients annually suffer corneal complications of herpes virus reactivation in the US.
-Globally, 10 % of all blindness (4 million people) is attributable to herpes infections.
+Herpetic keratopathy is a condition in which an estimated 500,000 patients annually suffer corneal complications of herpes virus reactivation in the US.
+Globally, 10 % of all blindness (four million people) is attributable to herpes infections.

 There is a significant clinical need to reduce the duration of corneal ulcers during an activation event and reduce pain and inflammation.
 There are currently no treatments that directly address corneal ulcers related to herpes infection.
 Current treatments aim at reducing viral load with antiviral drugs, or reducing inflammation with corticosteroids.
 Severe cases are sometimes treated with surgery or mechanical barriers.